bevyengine/bevy-website/content/news/2022-11-12-bevy-0.9/index.md

 * The Query fetch abstraction [was reworked](https://github.com/bevyengine/bevy/pull/4800) to hoist common parts out of individual iteration, improving iterator performance on some benchmarks by ~10-20%. `Query::get` performance also saw some improvements.
 * [Some unnecessary branches were removed](https://github.com/bevyengine/bevy/pull/6461) from our data access apis, improving performance across most of our ECS benchmarks by ~5-20%!
-* The parallel executor [now start running systems](https://github.com/bevyengine/bevy/pull/4919) while the `prepare_systems` step is running, cutting out a lot of delay when there are many systems with very little work to do.
+* The parallel executor [now starts running systems](https://github.com/bevyengine/bevy/pull/4919) while the `prepare_systems` step is running, cutting out a lot of delay when there are many systems with very little work to do.
 This cut almost 1 millisecond from our `many_foxes` animation benchmark (~12% improvement).
 That is a _very_ big deal!
 * Iterators now [skip empty archetypes and tables](https://github.com/bevyengine/bevy/pull/4724) when iterating over queries, which significantly reduces per-archetype iteration overhead when the archetype is empty.

 `@JoJoJet` [also optimized](https://github.com/bevyengine/bevy/pull/6400) `Query::get_many` access by replacing `array::map` with loops, optimizing `get_many` by ~20-30%!